Mahesh Babu filmography

 Mahesh Babu is an Indian actor and producer known for his work in Telugu cinema.
 He first appeared in the 1979 film Needa when he was four years old.
 He continued to perform as a child actor in several films, most of which featured his father Krishna.
 Following his role as the titular protagonist in Balachandrudu (1990) while still a child, his career went on hiatus so he could concentrate on his education until taking on his first lead role as an adult in the 1999 film Rajakumarudu, for which he won the Nandi Award for Best Male Debut.
 Afterwards, his career stagnated until successes like Murari (2001), Okkadu (2003) and Athadu (2005) brought him fame.
 In 2006, he played a gangster in the Puri Jagannadh-directed action-thriller Pokiri.
 The film became the highest-grossing Telugu film of all time, and according to Vogue India, cemented Babu's reputation as a "superstar".
+Pokiri was released on 28 April 2006.
+The film grossed over ₹70 crore worldwide in its initial theatrical run and was declared an Industry Hit while remaining as the highest-grossing Telugu film for three years until it was surpassed by Magadheera in 2009.
+It also became the highest-grossing South Indian film in its original run, surpassing Chandramukhi, and became the first South Indian film to gross over ₹60 and ₹70 crore in a single language.
+The film altered the landscape of Telugu commercial cinema.
+It solidified Mahesh Babu's status as a star, transitioning his image from a charming youth icon to a formidable mass hero.